 Leaving Italy behind, travel further north, via Milan and Lake Como, and cross the border to Lugano in Switzerland (126 miles).
-A well-planned visit to Milan could be possible, although there will be opportunities aplenty to stop and admire the scenery en route.
+There will be opportunities aplenty to stop and admire the scenery en route.

 3 nights at Lugano campsite.

 Enjoy an excursion to nearby Lake Como, famous for its wealthy residents and dramatic scenery, before returning to Lake Lugano for a panoramic cruise.
-In the evening, the cruise culminates with dinner back on dry land including local specialities and wine tasting.
+In the evening, the cruise culminates back on dry land with a local specialities and wine tasting experience.